codsen/codsen/packages/check-types-mini/readme.md

 ```

 If you want, you can blacklist certain keys of your objects so that `opts.acceptArrays` will not apply to them.
 Just add keys into `opts.acceptArraysIgnore` array.

+### `opts.enforceStrictKeyset`

+When I was coding a new major version of [posthtml-ast-delete-object](https://github.com/codsen/posthtml-ast-delete-object) I had to update all the unit tests too.
+Previously, the settings was only one argument - Boolean.
+I had to change it to be a plain object.
+I noticed that old Boolean argument was not causing problems!
+Then I came up with the idea to enforce the keys of the object to match the reference.
+This was released in `v1.4.0`.
+It's on by default because I can't imagine how you would end up with settings object that does not match your default settings object, key-wise, but if you don't like that, feel free to turn it off.
+It's `opts.enforceStrictKeyset` Boolean flag.

 ## Contributing